 There has been a constant debate on Microservices or Monolithic architecture among the software developers which approach should they follow.
 Should they go with the approach of major companies like Amazon, Google, Netflix etc. or they should go with the simplistic approach that a startup at the development stage requires.

 In this article, we are going to discuss which backend architecture a startup should follow when they have just started their journey.

 Microservices architecture consists of a mixture of small & autonomous services which are self-dependent and can be implemented as a single business ability.
 This is a very different approach for software systems development which are focused on developing several single-function modules with clearly-defined operations and interfaces.
 It has also become a trendy approach in recent years as more startups are going for Agile and make a shift towards DevOps.

 Main constituents of the microservices architecture are:

-Now after knowing what microservices architecture is, let’s know about monolithic architecture.
+Now after knowing what microservices architecture is, let’s also know about monolithic architecture.

 What is Monolithic Architecture?

 In the monolithic applications, there is a single codebase involved with different modules.
 The modules are further divided into technical or business features.
 In this architecture, a single build system can help in developing a complete application.
 There is also an executable library which is single deployable.